Regio Basiliensis, Paneldiskussion, Bad Bellingen, am 3. Mai 2022. Foto/Photo: TES.

 Mont Terri Project

 It is a fact that Switzerland is one of the world’s most innovative countries with the best research centres and scientists.
 The Mont Terri Project in St. Ursanne (canton of Jura) is a good example.
 This project was initiated and funded by Switzerland in 1996 and now has participating organisations from countries all over the globe.
 Even the European Union participates.
-The project is well organised and based on transparent co-financing, objective selection of partners, a minimum of bureaucracy and unique results—quality rather than quantity.
+The project is well-organised and based on transparent co-financing, objective partner selection, minimal bureaucracy, and unique results—quality over quantity.

 Internal market

 Another aspect concerns the internal market.
 Northwest Switzerland is the job and economic engine of the region.
-Every day, around 34 000 French citizens cross the Swiss border to work, compared to 100 Swiss, and over 36 000 Germans, compared to 400 Swiss.
+Every day, around 34,000 French citizens cross the Swiss border to work, compared to 100 Swiss citizens, and over 36,000 Germans, compared to 400 Swiss citizens.
 Even so, Northwest Switzerland has the lowest unemployment rate.

 Inflation and the euro

-The soft euro or the hard Swiss Franc and the inflation are to be taken into account in the long term.
+The soft euro, the hard Swiss Franc, and inflation are factors to be considered in the long term.
 The situation will worsen with the European Central Bank (ECB) policy, the transfer union and the participation of ever more and poorer euro countries.
 Wages in Switzerland are already three times higher, and inflation and (cantonal) taxes are much lower than in Alsace, Baden and Südpfalz.

 Conclusion

-The well-founded report, the focus and the themes of the Association show the added value for the Upper Rhine Region.
+The well-founded report, along with the focus and themes of the Association, demonstrates the added value for the Upper Rhine Region.
 At the same time, the many differences in this small region make it clear that reality is often more obstinate than ideals of undifferentiated unity.

-Switzerland is a kind of European Union on a micro-level.
+Switzerland is a microcosm of the European Union.
 This also applies to the Upper Rhine region.
-The traditionally pragmatic policy of Switzerland and the concrete action points and working method of Regio Basiliensis show that a bottom-up approach identifies and analyses possibilities, problems, bottlenecks and solutions for citizens and companies most effectively.
+The traditionally pragmatic policy of Switzerland, combined with the concrete action points and working methods of Regio Basiliensis, demonstrates that a bottom-up approach effectively identifies and analyses possibilities, problems, bottlenecks, and solutions for citizens and companies.

 (Source: www.regbas.ch; Bak Economics AG, Arbeitsmarkt am Oberrhein, Regio Basiliensis (Herausgeber), Basel 2022).